 Google Shopping campaign management typically runs 10 to 20% higher than equivalent Search-only campaigns, due to the ongoing work of maintaining a product feed in Google Merchant Center.
 For a retailer spending $2,000 per month on Shopping ads, expect management fees of $1,000 to $1,500 per month.
 Some managers charge a combined rate if you run both Search and Shopping campaigns.

-Average cost-per-click across Google Search in Australia is $2 to $4 AUD, but it varies significantly by industry.
+Average cost-per-click across Google Search in Australia is approximately $3.50 to $5 AUD, but it varies significantly by industry.
 Mortgage and finance keywords can reach $20 to $47 per click.
 Insurance runs $13 to $25.
 Legal services average $10 to $20.
 B2B services sit at $4 to $8.
 E-commerce and retail averages $1.50 to $2.50.
 Perth businesses generally pay lower CPCs than Sydney or Melbourne due to less competition in the same categories.

 Self-managing is viable if you have time to learn the platform and your account is simple (one campaign, one location, limited keywords).
 The real cost of poor management is not the fee - it is wasted ad spend.
 Most unmanaged or poorly managed accounts waste 20 to 30% of their budget on irrelevant search terms, low Quality Score keywords, and inefficient bidding.
 A competent manager who costs $1,200 per month but saves $800 in wasted spend and improves your conversion rate is net-positive quickly.